AdaCore/langkit-query-language/lkql_checker/doc/gnatcheck_rm/writing_your_own_rules.rst

    fun integer_types_as_enum(node) = node is TypeDecl(p_is_int_type() is true)

-Now, we'll add a first criteria to consider: there should be no use of any arithmetic operator on this type anywhere in the sources.
+Now, we'll add a first criteria to consider: there should be no use of any arithmetic or bitwise operator on this type anywhere in the sources.
 To achieve that, we need to perform a global query on the whole project, which is done via a ``select`` query, to find all the references to arithmetic
 operators: